resgateio/resgate/resprotocol.md

 MUST be omitted if the resource ID has no query.
 MUST be a string.

+**params**
+Method parameters as defined by the service or by the appropriate [pre-defined call method](#pre-defined-call-methods).
+MAY be omitted.

 ### Result

-The result is defined by the service, and may be null.
+The result is defined by the service, or by the appropriate [pre-defined call method](#pre-defined-call-methods).
+The result may be null.

 ### Error